zami45/JS_WriteUp/Understanding of This/Understanding of THIS.md

     console.log(this.name)

 }

+Person() // prints undefined
 ```

 here name is a local variable declared inside a function called Person.
 Variable name is not available in global scope
-as it belongs to the local scope of Person function A new comer in the javascript world, may find it provocative to
+as it belongs to the local scope of Person function.
+Someone may find it provocative to use THIS keyword to access the
-use THIS keyword to access the variable inside the function scope.
-Here,` console.log(this.name) ` will yield undefined.
+name variable inside the function scope.
+Here, after invocation you will see `undefined` in the console.

+`console.log(this.name) //will yield undefined.`

-As you might guess it correctly , this.name will look for a global variable called name.As there is no global variable
+As you might guess it correctly , `this.name` will look for a global variable called `name`.As there is no global variable
-called name declared , it will yield undefined.By no means this.name will refer to the local name variable.
+called `name` declared , it will yield undefined.By no means `this.name` will refer to the local name variable because this
+refers to global object.